 The company uses Nucoro technology and partners with asset management firm ETS.
 ETS is a partner in the firm as well as with financial legends Arianne and Benjamin de Rothschild, whose work is dedicated to improving and leveraging technology in the financial sector.

 Scalable Capital is one of the growing number of German robos, but this platform doesn’t limit its advisors solely to residents of Germany.

-Another sign that Scalable is serious comes from its partner firms: it works with BlackRock (yes, the BlackRock with $5.1 trillion in assets)) as well as ING-DiBa, a German firm.
+Another sign that Scalable is serious comes from its partner firms: it works with BlackRock (yes, the BlackRock with $5.1 trillion in assets) as well as ING-DiBa, a German firm.

 The Vanguard Group

-For those already familiar with or customers of The Vanguard Group, there is the brand new Vanguard robo-advisor.
+For those already familiar with or customers of The Vanguard Group, there is the brand new Vanguard robo advisor.

 The product removes any personal advisor services, but it only offers Vanguard funds, which makes it very inexpensive but also very limited.
 Because the product is new, there’s not much to say about it yet.
 However, it does come with the consolation that Vanguard is a well-established global wealth management firm.

-Evestor (by OpenMoney) is a smaller robo-advisor that caters to the new investor.
+Evestor (by OpenMoney) is a smaller robo advisor that caters to the new investor.

-Its parent company, OpenMoney, is a traditional investment firm founded in 2017 offering personalised advice and managed portfolios for an audience who are traditionally locked out of financial advice.
+Its parent company, OpenMoney, is a traditional investment firm founded in 2017 offering personalised financial advice and fully managed portfolios for an audience who are traditionally locked out of financial advice.

-One of the big differences between OpenMoney and other smaller robo-advisors is that it sought approval from the FCA to also provide financial advice in addition to providing robo-advisor services.
+One of the big differences between OpenMoney and other smaller robo advisors is that it sought approval from the FCA to also provide financial advice in addition to providing robo advisor services.

 The company doesn’t share any financial info about backers or assets under management.